goopyGoop1/CS3110-Lab5/README.md

 - **HTML**: Includes the `<canvas>` element and buttons for user interaction.
 - **JavaScript**: Implements the WebGL rendering, object initialization, and event handling.
-  - Vertex shader (`VSHADER_SOURCE`): Defines how vertex positions and colors are processed.
+- **Vertex shader (VSHADER_SOURCE)**: Defines how vertex positions and colors are processed.
-  - Fragment shader (`FSHADER_SOURCE`): Defines how fragment colors are computed.
+- **Fragment shader (FSHADER_SOURCE)**: Defines how fragment colors are computed.

 ---

 ## How It Works

-1. **Shaders**:
+### Shaders

-   - The vertex shader calculates the final position of each vertex using the model, view, and projection matrices.
+- **Vertex Shader**: Calculates the final position of each vertex using the model, view, and projection matrices.
-   - The fragment shader sets the color of each pixel.
+- **Fragment Shader**: Sets the color of each pixel.

-2. **Geometry Initialization**:
+### Geometry Initialization

-   - Various objects (plane, spheres, cylinders, pyramids, triangles) are created using vertex arrays and indices.
+Various objects (planes, spheres, cylinders, pyramids, triangles) are created using vertex arrays and indices.

-3. **Rendering**:
+### Rendering

-   - Each object is drawn using WebGL buffers, and transformations are applied to position them in the scene.
+Each object is drawn using WebGL buffers, and transformations are applied to position them in the scene.

-4. **Camera**:
+### Camera

-   - A perspective projection is used, and the camera is positioned and oriented using the `setLookAt` function.
+A perspective projection is used, and the camera is positioned and oriented using the `setLookAt` function.

 ---